The best shopping cart software makes it simple and easy for businesses to take customer orders online.

-The best shopping cart software of 2022 in full
+The best shopping cart software of 2023 in full:

 Widely acknowledged as among the best shopping cart software on the market, Shopify is a shopping cart solution originally developed in Canada.
 The initial company concept came from two young men looking to sell their snowboards online.
 Dissatisfied with the options on offer at the time, Shopify was born.
 The platform has widely been praised for being code free and indeed requires no knowledge of website coding whatsoever to set up and use.